NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Is grabbable for the first 26 frames after super freeze (hitbox appears on 29)
 - RB
     - Does 18 damage up from 12, to match ring 8A(B)
-    - Active hitbox frames 3 to the end are an untechable mid
+- RA
-- RA has defense frames and can be grabbed during airborne frames
+    - Has defense frames and can be grabbed during airborne frames
+    - Damage increased to 14
+    - Air guard frames cannot be pushed back
 - GRKnJ
     - Summons a 6A monster that hits for a small bounce
     - Tayuya teleports a bit further back